JasonLocklin/Dissertation/SA/Results.md

 with a few participants exhibiting mean saccadic change very close to zero.
-To examine the possible influence of saccadic adaptation further, the above analysis was repeated with only those participants demonstrating a strong saccadic adaptation effect (The median saccadic gain, of -16%, was chosen as the cut off).
+To examine the possible influence of saccadic adaptation further, the above analysis was repeated with only those participants who demonstrated a strong saccadic adaptation effect (i.e., median saccadic gain of -16%, was chosen as the cut off).
 Again, landmark and line bisection change scores were non-significant ($t( 17) = -1.89$, $\text{p} = 0.076$, and $t( 17 ) = -0.36$,
 $\text{p} = 0.726$, respectively).
 Note that while this may appear